 They are still undoubtedly using statistics on incidents with certain breeds to help make the call, but they won't make a blanket ban and are willing to speak to the homeowner about their particular dog(s).

 If your dog has a history of biting, attacking, or aggressive behavior, even the "flexible" providers may exclude your dog from any coverage.

-Covering your "high-risk" dog breed might also mean that your premiums are a little higher.
-A rise in premium can even happen if you're already covered and you happened to get a new dog.
+Covering your "high-risk" dog breed might also mean your premiums are slightly higher.
+A rise in premium can even happen if you're already covered and you happen to get a new dog.